yuankaiy/cse110-lab1/index.md

 > Heck yeah

-This is my Quote Code: `print("This is literally my favorite class)`
+This is my Quote Code: `print("This is literally my favorite class")`

 Here is a block of code
 ```